rdkcentral/rdk-halif-device_settings/docs/pages/ds-video-device_halSpec.md

 ### Variability Management

 - Any changes in the `APIs` must be reviewed and approved by the component architects.
-- `DeviceSettings Host` `HAL` modification must support backward compatibility for the generic operations like image upgrade and downgrade.
+- `DeviceSettings Video Device` `HAL` modification must support backward compatibility for the generic operations like image upgrade and downgrade.
 - This interface must return the dsERR_OPERATION_NOT_SUPPORTED error code, if any of the interface - `APIs` are not supported by the underlying hardware.

 ### Platform or Product Customization